-New Year’s Day is the first day of the calendar year and is celebrated each January 1st.
-In Australia, the day is marked by a public holiday but, for many, it’s simply a day of recovering from the night before – New Year’s Eve.
+New Year’s Day is the first day of the calendar year and is celebrated on 1 January each year.
+The day is marked by a public holiday in Australia.

-The public holiday of New Year is movable, meaning that if it falls on a Saturday or Sunday, then the following Monday becomes the public holiday.
+The public holiday for New Year’s Day is movable, meaning that if it falls on a Saturday or Sunday, then the following Monday becomes the public holiday.
 In most states of Australia, most shops are closed and public transport is reduced significantly.

-Although the day of December 31st is not a public holiday, it is the day most Australians prepare for one of the biggest parties of the year.
+Although the day of 31 December (New Year’s Eve) is not a public holiday, it is the day most Australians prepare for one of the biggest parties of the year.
 Each capital city, most towns and many homes put on celebrations to mark the end of one year and the first moments of the next.